mfmull/TBA/README.md

   GSRB/
 ```

 These files are not included in the repository.
 Note that all analysis scripts run on pre-processed data that are included in the repository.
-Preprocessing scripts requiring raw data (and producing the processed data on which the other scripts run) are marked with an asterisk in the inventory
+Preprocessing scripts requiring raw data (and producing the processed data on which the other scripts run) are marked with an asterisk * in the inventory below.

 ---
 # Script Inventory